Sunday, May 28, 2006

 Memorial Weekend, Memorial Life

-It's Memorial Day Weekend and I am remembering all that we are supposed to remember on these days.
+It's Memorial Day Weekend and I'm remembering all that we are supposed to on this day.

-I have a feeling that, in Heaven, God will ask me if I paused to remember His extreme goodness ... the people He sent to inspire me...
-His blessings which He freely fluttered down like confetti.
+I've a feeling that, in Heaven, God will ask me if I paused to remember His extreme goodness, the people He sent to inspire me and His blessings which He freely fluttered down like confetti.
 He just might ask, "Did you notice each one?
 Each answer to prayer?
 Each response which came, sometimes, even before you prayed?
 Did you remember to give thanks?"

-And more than anything, I want to say a truthful, grateful, "Yes."
-I don't want a single blessing to go unnoticed, unappreciated or unseen... so I am on Blessing Watch.
+And more than anything, I long to say a truthful, grateful, "Yes."
+I don't want a single blessing to go unnoticed, unappreciated or unseen so I am on Blessing Watch.
 Always.
+All days.